 Breakthrough or breakdown?
 CentreForum looks at the electoral prospects for the party with Tim Farron (briefly, as the new Party President is continuing the Simon Hughes tradition of doing two fringes at the same time), Chris Huhne and academic polling expert Paul Whiteley.
 Saturday, 6:15pm, Mercure St Paul’s Hotel, City Suite A.

 These are of course only the four best fringe meetings in my own view – your own view, especially if you have different interests, may be different.
-So do check the full list of fringe meetings including in the Spring Conference agenda and directory embedded below.
+So do check the full list of fringe meetings including in the Liberal Democrat Spring Conference agenda and directory:49086177-Liberal-Democrat-Spring-Conference-Agenda-and-Directory-2011

 Further information about the Liberal Democrat federal conference is available in the Party Conference section on the main party website and the official Lib Dem conference Twitter account is @LibDemConf.